kalliope-project/kalliope/Docs/brain/brain.md

 An input action can be:
 - **an order:** Something that has been spoke out loud by the user.
-- **an event:** A date
+- **an event:** A date or a frequency (E.G: repeat each morning at 8:30)

 An output action is
-- a neuron: A module that will perform some actions like simply talking, run a script, run a command or a complex Ansible playbook.
+- a neuron: A module or plugin that will perform some actions like simply talking, run a script, run a command or a complex Ansible playbook.
+- a list of neurons

 Brain is expressed in YAML format (see YAML Syntax) and have a minimum of syntax, which intentionally tries to not be a programming language or script, but rather a model of a configuration or a process.